dockers-x/files.md/README.md

 - 🌱 Habits
 - 🍅 Pomodoro

+It works like a regular chat, so it's easier to use because there's less resistance.
+We already know how to send memes to friends, only now we send notes to the bot.

-Everything is stored locally in plain `*.md` files.
+- Everything is stored locally in plain `*.md` files.
-Can be used as a desktop/mobile app or as a Telegram bot.
+- Can be used as a desktop/mobile app or as a Telegram bot.

 [Tasks management via bot](https://club.mnogosdelal.ru/post/180/)
 [Notes taking via bot](https://vas3k.club/post/18815/)